The Complete Guide To Solid Wall Insulation

 Damp content of 5% can lower the insulating properties of a material by as much as 50%.
 Contrary to popular belief exterior walls can absorb moisture over-time.
 This is because they are made of porous building materials, such as brick, stone, concrete or render.
 The more porous the material, the water it will absorb and the more heat that can be lost as a result.

 Emperor Masonry Paint and Emperor Masonry Creme are specifically designed to keep exterior walls warm & dry, thanks to what is known as super hydrophobic technology.
-A super hydrophobic surface completely repels water, which prevents any moisture from entering the material.
+A super hydrophobic surface completely repels water, which significantly reduces moisture from entering the material.
 They do this while remaining highly breathable, meaning any water vapour or condensation in the property can naturally breathe out of the house, keeping moisture levels low.

 When using any waterproofing treatment, it is crucial to ensure that it is highly breathable.
 If a low breathability product is used on the external walls, it will make moisture worse within the property and will lead to substantial damage or simply cause the coating to peel off.
 Products that refer to themselves as a 'sealer' such as brick sealers generally have low breathability and will completely seal the wall.